enqueuezero/site/concrete-architecture/opt-for-library-design.md

 All in all, whether you like it or not, being a library stands as the first fundamental design of ZeroMQ.
 It's goal is high performance and less maintenance cost.
 Being a standalone application goes against this goal and never is an option.

-## Questions
+## Questions for ZeroMQ

 Let's pretend you are the designer of ZeroMQ, how would you solve below challenges?

-1. How do you subscribe from multiple publishers?
-How does the programming API look like?
-2. How do you adds topic-based and content-based subscription to sockets API?
+1. How do you add topic-based and content-based subscription to sockets API?
-3. What could happen if timeout occurs when sending and receiving messages?
+2. What could happen if timeout occurs when sending and receiving messages.
+3. Due to the nature of distributed system, messages can take forever to send, can be lost, can be duplicated.
+How would you deal with such cases?
+4. Can you improve ZeroMQ to support message persistency before sending message?

 ## Further Readings

 This chapter only discussed the library design part of ZeroMQ.
 If you are interested in learning how various message queue patterns are applied in ZeroMQ, don't miss ZGuide (<https://zguide.zeromq.org>).
-In the article, it even implements a primary-backup application by using pub-sub model.
+In the article, the author described the philosophy of ZeroMQ, and how to master using ZeroMQ.